AP Computer Science Principles (AP CSP) is unique from other AP courses and exams in a number of ways, which impacts your role as an AP coordinator.

 The Computer Science Principles assessment consists of two parts:

-Students submit their performance tasks in the AP Digital Portfolio system, a web-based platform.
-As the AP coordinator, your role is to monitor students' activity in the digital portfolio, and perform a few tasks connected to the digital portfolio prior to the performance tasks submission deadline of April 30, 2017.
+Students submit their performance tasks in the AP Digital Portfolio, a web-based platform.
+As the AP coordinator, you have the ability to monitor the activity in the digital portfolio, and will need to perform a few tasks connected to the digital portfolio before the performance tasks submission deadline of April 30, 2018.

 Special Instructions for AP Coordinators